 Title: Research Professor

-Yuri Berlin, Research Professor at Northwestern University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of science education.
+Shalini Prasad, Research Professor at the University of Texas, Dallas, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in multidisciplinary research.

 For more information, please visit: